ChChLance/Salary-Prediction/README.md

 ## Predict whether income exceeds $50K/yr based on census data with R
 ##### Introduction:
 ###### The level of salary can determine what kind of life a person can live as lower salaries come with more budgeting by the person.
-We are interested in the relation between people’s attributes (education, race, age, etc) and their salary.
+We are interested in the relationship between people’s attributes (education, race, age, etc) and their salary.
 After analyzing the data, we will then create a machine learning model to predict whether a person's salary will be greater than $50k a year.

 ##### Process:
 ###### 1. Data cleaning